KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • All online.

-• To confirm identity by meeting an authorized agent.
+• Confirm identity by meeting an authorized agent.

-In any case, the person wishing to participate in the ICO and to be verified must register on the project website, where he or she will be asked to confirm his or her identity by sending a set of documents (usually series/numbers of such, as well as scanned copies).
-The service then processes this information and confirms or denies the identification of the citizen.
+Anyway, to participate in the ICO and be verified, the person needs to register on the website of the project, where he or she will be asked to confirm his or her identity by submitting a set of documents-usually series/numbers of these, with scanned copies.
+Then, the service processes this information and confirms or rejects the identification of the citizen.

-In some cases, the procedure may require an additional meeting with an authorized specialist – a service agent who conducts the final stage of authentication at a time convenient for the client.
+Sometimes, the procedure requires an additional meeting with a certified specialist-a service agent who performs the final stage of verification at a time convenient for the client.

 KYC process of customers on crypto exchanges

-In the world of cryptocurrencies, where anonymity and security are key principles, the KYC process is becoming an important step to ensure transparency and prevent financial crimes such as money laundering (AML) and terrorist financing.
-Cryptocurrency exchanges are implementing KYC procedures to comply with regulatory requirements and protect their platforms from unscrupulous users.
+In the world of cryptocurrencies, in which, from their very basis, anonymity and security go hand in hand, the so-called KYC process is turning into an essential ingredient to try to guarantee maximum transparency and impede financial crimes such as money laundering (AML) and terrorist financing.
+For this reason, cryptocurrency exchanges are putting in place the KYC procedure in order to meet regulatory demands and safeguard their platforms against users with malicious intent.

 What is KYC?

-4. Additional Information: Depending on the level of verification and exchange policy, additional information such as the source of funds may be required.
+Additional Info Depending on the verification level and exchange policy, additional information, like the source of funds, may be required.

-5. Biometric verification: Some exchanges may require biometric data such as fingerprints or facial scans to enhance account security.
+Biometric Verification Some exchanges may require biometric data, including fingerprints or facial maps, for enhanced account security.

-• Personal Information: Full name, date of birth, residential address.
+• Personal information: Full name, date of birth, and residential address.

-• ID: Passport, driving licence or other proof of identity.
+• ID: Passport, driving license, or other document proving identity.

 • Proof of residence: Utility bills, bank statements.